Learning and Sharing

 Create a Client Secret for application in Entra ID (Optional)

-To create a Client Secret for your application in Entra ID, follow these steps:
+Follow these steps to create a Client Secret for your application in Entra ID:

 1. Click on Certificates & secrets